Chlorek/pyxels/README.md

 You may lack something else, I am not really sure what there is by default and what is not, python is not even my language.

 The core feature - screen capture is done thanks to **ffmpeg**, so you need this installed.
-By default video codec **h264_nvenc** is used, which is *not* part of ffmpeg.
-If your video card supports it then I recommend to compile ffmpeg yourself with support for it (useful if you want to capture some of your games without impact on performance).
+By default video codec **h264_nvenc** is used, which may or may not be available in your ffmpeg version.
+If you do not have ffmpeg with that codec enabled and your graphics card supports it (gtx 660 and up) then I recommend to compile ffmpeg yourself with support for it (useful if you want to capture some of your games without impact on performance).
 Colors quality with h264_nvenc is not best, however should be fine if it's for simple, home use.

 Optionally, one may want to automatically upload his screenshots and videos, in this case you need some web server with PHP.

 Any way to execute shell commands with keybinds is highly recommended as pyxels does not come with built-in hot-keys support, it is controlled with signals instead (read installation for details).

 # Installation / Usage
-Once you have dependencies installed (I'll link *ffmpeg+nvenc* compilation later) there should be nothing left to do, but launch pyxels in terminal.
+Once you have dependencies installed there should be nothing left to do, but launch pyxels in terminal.
 You may want to make symbolic link inside bin directory for easy access.
 If you are planning to use *watch mode* you should consider having your */tmp* mounted in RAM - most distributions nowadays do it by default, however it might be good for your disk life to check it.
+On the other hand you may have limited RAM, then you have two options: override default buffer location or mount /tmp on disk.

 Finally, run it once (without arguments) to see if requirmenets are met.